 Managing Project Delays when it’s the Clients Fault

-Regardless of how well you plan a project, or how well you think you know your client, most projects will be delayed.
+Regardless of how well you plan a project, or how well you think you know your client, you will most likely run into project delays.
+Learn to effectively communicate with your clients & notify them of project delays.
 Often times, the delay is caused by the client.
 They might take longer than expected approving a design comp or delivering web site copy.
-We’ve had some go off the radar for two or three years before suddenly reappearing, wondering where the project is at and how we can get it finished.
+We’ve had some clients go off the radar for two or three years before suddenly reappearing, wondering where the project is at and how we can get it finished.

-So how do you keep your from entering the vortex and stalling out a project?
-Here are some tips on how we anticipate and accommodate client delays.
+So how do you practice effective communication with clients and keep them from entering the vortex and stalling out a project?
+Here are some tips on how to manage a project successfully and how we anticipate and accommodate client delays.

 Address the issue before the project begins

-Before you event start a project, let the client know that delays on their part will push the deadline back.
+Before you even begin, a skilled project manager should let the client know that project delays on their part will push the deadline back.
 They will assure you it won’t happen, but it does.
 It also helps to have a clause in your contract that grants you permission to cancel the contract if the client goes AWOL for a given number of days.

 Go light on the scheduling